How to Start Homeschooling in Colorado

 Homeschooling under the homeschool statute means that you are accepting full responsibility for your child’s education.
 You will need to provide a curriculum, teach for the required amount of time, teach the required subjects, and test your students as necessary.
 This is the most hands-on method of homeschooling available in Colorado and is also the one with the most requirements.
 However, if you don’t want to enroll in an independent school or hire a private teacher, this option may be for you.

-An independent school does not receive government funds and is often overseen by a board of trustees, similar to a private school.
-For homeschoolers, this may take the form of an accredited online academy.
+An independent school doesn’t receive government funds and is overseen by a board of trustees, like a private school.
+For homeschoolers, this can include an accredited online academy.
+If a child attends an independent school from home, they’re considered a nonpublic school student.
+These schools often provide curriculum, materials, testing, and reporting services.

 If you have a Colorado teaching license, or you hire an instructor who has one, you do not need to submit notice or any assessments.
 You are also exempt from record keeping.